aimug-org/alc-docs/main-docs/docs/jun-2025/lightning-talks/ai-ecosystem-2025/ai-ecosystem-slides-marp.md

 ## 🔒 Federal Standards Approach

-<div class="quote">"I really do think you should build applications to federal standards"<br/>- Colin McNamara</div>
+<div className="quote">"I really do think you should build applications to federal standards"<br/>- Colin McNamara</div>

 ### ⚠️ AI Security Warning:
-<div class="quote">"At some point your AI is going to lose its mind and hack you.
+<div className="quote">"At some point your AI is going to lose its mind and hack you.
 How are you gonna know?"</div>

 ### 🛡️ The Solution:
 • TLS everywhere • External authentication